Governor Rick Snyder's apparent disdain for Attorney General Bill Schuette seems to have reached a tipping point.

-On stage at the event in Grand Rapids were each of Schuette's opponents, including Lieutenant Governor Brian Calley, and Vice President Mike Pence.
+On stage at the event in Grand Rapids were each of Schuette's opponents, including Lieutenant Governor Brian Calley.
+Vice President Mike Pence was also there.
 Snyder's office said he was busy.

 Earlier that day, Snyder sidestepped questions as to whether he would endorse Schuette, issuing a vague statement about how he's willing to cooperate with whoever is elected.